rslavin/sirken-bot/docs/cmd_pop.md

 ```
 !pop Lord Bob 10 minutes ago
 ```
 Updates to a specified time.
-If time is in the future, yesterday is assumed
+If time is in the future, yesterday is assumed.
 ```
 !pop Lord Bob 14:01
 ```